directus/directus/.changeset/sharp-lemons-admire.md

 '@directus/app': patch
 ---

-Resolve issue rendering the user-popover for users without a role.
+Fixed rendering the user-popover for users without a role